-- See Chapter 2 for detailed information on jumpers, I/O ports, and JF1 front panel connections. - "a" indicates the location of Pin 1. - Jumpers/components not indicated are for testing only. - When LEDPWR (Onboard Power LED indicator) is on, system power is on.
+- See Chapter 2 for detailed information on jumpers, I/O ports, and JF1 front panel connections. - "i" indicates the location of Pin 1. - · Jumpers/LED indicators not indicated are used for testing only. - Please refer to the table on page 10 to see model variations. - When LEDPWR (Onboard Power LED indicator) is on, system power is on.
 Unplug the power cable before installing or removing any components.